 Yes, you would be eligible for more grants like the Family Grant, the Enhanced CPF Housing Grant or the Additional CPF Housing Grant!
 We highly encourage your spouse to become a SPR to make this city-state your home.

 We assess every prospective client for their probability of obtaining the SPR status.
 Only after ensuring that your foreign partner is totally eligible for the application, then we start with the paperwork and end with a clean submission.
-Our checklist is so robust that we will not miss out any crucial information or additional merits that your significant other possesses, which in return may get them their PR status.
+Our checklist is so robust that we will not miss out any crucial information or additional merits that your significant other possesses, which helps strengthen their case for PR.
 These details could be overlooked if the application is submitted without engaging Paul Immigrations.